akhenakh/safepassage/README.md

 Provide your pubkey, create a temporary branch change the `.drone.yml` using the following example and commit to trigger a build.
 Secrets can be passed by environment or by settings.

+You can also specify a "format" setting.
+Accepted values are `std` or `env` (which base64 encodes the values and presents them in an env-file format).
+The default is `std`.

 ```yaml
 kind: pipeline